 Without a doubt, 3D printing will continue to make its way into fashion, and will be seen in all sorts of products.
 We are really beginning to see it catch on among the footwear industry, and to a lesser extent, in the creation of custom eye wear.
 It’s only a matter of time, until more material options become available, and 3D printing becomes common among everyday fashion trends.

-What do you think about these latest shoes from Michele Badia?
+What do you think about these latest shoes from Michela Badia?
 Discuss in the 3D Printed Shoes forum thread on 3DPB.com.

 You May Also Like